Lewes via West Firle Circular walk

 Firle Place nestles at the foot of the South Downs and has been the home of the Gage family for five centuries.
 A group portrait by Sir Antony Van Dyck hangs in the Hall.
 The house is open on Sundays, Wednesdays and Thursdays from late May to late September (tel 01273 858335).

 The writer and critic Virginia Woolf, lived at Monk's house in Rodmell until, in 1941, she committed suicide by walking into the River Ouse, weighed down by stones in her pockets.
 An inquest in Newhaven recorded a verdict of "suicide while the balance of her mind was disturbed".

 Take the train nearest to 09.15am from Victoria direct to Lewes.
 Journeys take about one hour and there is a service on Sundays.
 From London Bridge and other Thameslink stations, change at East Croydon for the train from Victoria.

-there is a car park at Lewes station and others in the town, or you car park for free half way round at Glynde or Southease
+By car: there is a car park at Lewes station and others in the town, or you car park for free half way round at Glynde or Southease

 About half-way round the main walk is the lunch stop - the Ram Inn (tel 01273 858222) in Firle serving real ale and wholesome food at reasonable prices (Food Fri-Sun midday-9pm, Mon-Thur midday-5:30pm, Teas 3pm-5:30pm).
 The pub has two pleasant gardens, a no-smoking 'snug' and the 'Court Room' is where judges once sat during circuit sessions.
-For those leaving later, an alternative lunch stop would be the Trevor Arms in Glynde (tel 01273 858208) serving food midday-2:15pm.
+An earlier lunch stop - the Trevor Arms in Glynde has closed.